boris-barak/fullstack-interview-challenge/README.md

     - Dates were saved with times as `2015-12-24T00:00:00.000Z` instead of `2015-12-24`
     - There was `membershipId` used in the code instead of `membership` as in the data
     - There was `user` used in the code instead of `userId` as in the data
-    - new membershipPeriods were not added into the memory database
+    - New `membershipPeriods` were not added into the memory database
+    - End date in `membershipPeriods` was set incorrectly.
+One day need to be subtracted to not be the same day as start date of the next one

 ### Decisions